Aetopia/NoSteamWebHelper/README.md

 > **Warning**
-> NoSteamWebHelper will no longer work with Steam starting with the client update dropped on 14th June 2023.
+> NoSteamWebHelper will no longer work with Steam starting with the client update dropped that on 14th June 2023.
 >
 # NoSteamWebHelper
  A program that disables Steam's CEF/Chromium Embedded Framework.